Saturn Corporation: Final model line

-In 2007, the two final Saturn models with plastic body panels were the Vue and Ion.
+In 2007, the two final Saturn models with plastic body panels were the Vue and ION.
 Plastic body panels were discontinued on all Saturn models after the 2007 model year.
 None of the 2008 Saturn models used plastic body panels.

-The 2009 Saturn models were the Sky roadster, the Aura sedan, the Astra hatchback, the Vue small crossover SUV and the Outlook full-size crossover SUV built off the GM Lambda platform.
+The 2009 Saturn models were the Sky roadster, the Aura sedan, the Astra hatchback, the second generation Vue compact crossover SUV, and the Outlook full-size crossover SUV built off the GM Lambda platform.

 Some of the final Saturns were virtually identical to certain European Opel/Vauxhall models.
-For example, the 2008 Saturn Vue was a rebadged Opel Antara, while the Opel GT was based on the Saturn Sky.
+For example, the 2008 Saturn Vue was a rebadged Opel Antara, while the Opel GT was based on the Saturn Sky Red Line.
 The Saturn Astra was a rebadged version of the Opel Astra.
 The Saturn Astra was also the first Saturn to be built outside of North America.
 The Saturn Astra was built in Antwerp, Belgium.

 Saturn's version of the Astra was available as a captive import from late 2007 until Saturn was discontinued following GM's 2010 bankruptcy.

 Saturn had featured two sub-lines of their vehicles: the Green Line and the Red Line.
-The Green Line Saturn models were environmentally friendly mild hybrid vehicles, and the Red Line Saturn models were high-performance and sporty vehicles.
+The Green Line Saturn models were environmentally-friendly, more economical mild hybrid vehicles, and the Red Line Saturn models were high-performance and driver-oriented vehicles.

+Red Line Models

+The Red Line trim vehicles were built from the same architecture as existing models, but with an emphasis heightened performance.
+Three models were given Red Line variants, those being (in chronological order) the Saturn ION Red Line, The Saturn Vue Red Line, and the Saturn Sky Red Line.
+The ION and Sky's Red Line trims were badge-engineered variants on other GM divisions' higher-tier performance vehicles, those being the ION Red Line's sister car of the Chevrolet Cobalt SS Supercharged and the Sky Red Line's sister car of the Pontiac Solstice GXP (although the targa hardtop variant would not make it to the Sky).
+The Vue Red Line, however, was an original Saturn vehicle until 2008, where it was then launched in a second generation as a badge-engineered Opel Antara.

+Both the ION and Sky Red Line trims used 2.0L Ecotec family powertrains.
+The ION Red Line and Sky Red Line featured forced-induction Ecotec I4 motors.
+The ION Red Line utilized a 2.0L LSJ engine equipped with an Eaton M62 roots-type supercharger.
+The Sky Red Line featured the 2.0L LNF engine equipped with a twin-scroll turbocharger.
+On the other hand, the Vue Red Line featured first a naturally aspirated 3.5L Honda J35A3 V6 from the years 2004 to 2007.
+After 2007, the Vue was given a second generation, which featured GM's 3.6L naturally aspirated LY7 V6 also used in the Vue XR.
+This change in engine also came with an additional 7 horsepower (6 kW; 8PS) and 6 lb⋅ft (8 N⋅m) from the first generation Red Line models.